nest/nest-simulator/doc/htmldoc/nest_sonata/nest_sonata_guide.rst

 .. note::

-    NEST supports the use of two config files, i.e. one network and one simulation config.
+    NEST supports the use of two config files, that is, one network and one simulation config.
 NEST does not currently support SONATA Spike Train Reports or utilize other ``output`` components in the SONATA config.

 .. _sec:sonata_refs: